Table of contents

 - Keep your eye on your prize (your dream remote job and how to find it).

-Let’s begin with the top tips for how to get a remote job in 2021.
+Let’s begin with the top tips for how to get a remote job!

 Think about why you really want a remote job.